 The demand for the eggs is high.
 A single egg can be sold for as much as $300.
 Little is known about the routes poachers use.
 So, poachers are hard to catch.
 Risks to the eggs seemed unbeatable.
 Until one scientist had an idea.

 A female sea turtle comes onto a beach.

-She makes a shallow nest.
+She digs with her flippers and creates a shallow nest.

 She covers the nest with sand and returns to the sea.